addyosmani/backbone-fundamentals/index.md

 will be ignored.
 This is by design as it ensures that dynamic dependency/module loading can still take place even after optimization.

-Although the Require.js optimizer works fine in both Node and Java environments, it's strongly recommended to run it under Node as it executes significantly faster there.
+Although the RequireJS optimizer works fine in both Node and Java environments, it's strongly recommended to run it under Node as it executes significantly faster there.
 In my experience, it's a piece of cake to get setup with either environment, so go for whichever you feel most comfortable with.

-To get started with r.js, grab it from the [Require.js download page](http://requirejs.org/docs/download.html#rjs) or [through NPM](http://requirejs.org/docs/optimization.html#download).
-Now, the Require.js optimizer works absolutely fine for single script and CSS files, but for most cases you'll want to actually optimize an entire Backbone project.
+To get started with r.js, grab it from the [RequireJS download page](http://requirejs.org/docs/download.html#rjs) or [through NPM](http://requirejs.org/docs/optimization.html#download).
+Now, the RequireJS optimizer works absolutely fine for single script and CSS files, but for most cases you'll want to actually optimize an entire Backbone project.
 You *could* do this completely from the command-line, but a cleaner option is using build profiles.

 Below is an example of a build file taken from the modular jQuery Mobile app referenced later in this book.
-A **build profile** (commonly named `app.build.js`) informs Require.js to copy all of the content of `appDir` to a directory defined by `dir` (in this case `../release`).
+A **build profile** (commonly named `app.build.js`) informs RequireJS to copy all of the content of `appDir` to a directory defined by `dir` (in this case `../release`).
 This will apply all of the necessary optimizations inside the release folder.
 The `baseUrl` is used to resolve the paths for your modules.
 It should ideally be relative to `appDir`.

 Near the bottom of this sample file, you'll see an array called `modules`.
 This is where you specify the module names you wish to have optimized.
 In this case we're optimizing the main application called 'app', which maps to `appDir/app.js`.
 If we had set the `baseUrl` to 'scripts', it would be mapped to `appDir/scripts/app.js`.